 Applicants must be at least 18 years of age prior to graduation from the Blue Cliff College Massage Therapy program.
-In addition to being in good health and physically able to perform the duties and techniques required for employment in the massage therapy field.
-If a student is pregnant, it is recommended that she avoid receiving massages during her pregnancy.
+In addition to being in good health and physically able to perform the duties and techniques required for employment in the massage therapy field, if a student is pregnant, it is recommended that receiving massages be avoided during pregnancy.

-COSMETOLOGY - (LOUISIANA CAMPUSES)
+COSMETOLOGY/ESTHETICS - (LOUISIANA CAMPUSES)

-In addition to being in good health and physically able to perform the duties and techniques required for employment in the Cosmetology field, Cosmetology students must be at least 16 years of age and meet all state registration requirements per Louisiana and Mississippi State Cosmetology Board regulations.
+In addition to being in good health and physically able to perform the duties and techniques required for employment in the Cosmetology and Esthetics field, students must be at least 16 years of age and meet all state registration requirements per Louisiana Cosmetology Board regulations.